deadlynch/dayzops/README.md

 ```

 > **SteamCMD path.** DayZops locates the SteamCMD binary automatically
-> (`/srv/dayz/steamcmd/steamcmd.sh` first, then the system PATH).
+> (`/srv/dayz/steamcmd/steamcmd.sh` first, then the system PATH), or you can set
+> `paths.steamcmd_bin` in `server.yaml` to pin it explicitly.
 It always runs
 > SteamCMD as the `dayz` user via `sudo -H -u dayz`, never as root — this keeps
-> the Steam cache under the service user's home and avoids root-owned
+> the Steam cache under the service user's home and avoids root-owned `~/.steam`
-> `~/.steam` directories that would break later updates.
+> directories that would break later updates.

 ## Steam authentication & Steam Guard

 The password is read from the `DAYZOPS_STEAM_PASSWORD` environment variable (or
 `/etc/dayzops.env`) and is **never** stored in `server.yaml`.
-It is redacted
+It is redacted from
-from logs, along with the account name.
+logs, along with the account name.
 How the first login behaves depends on
 whether the account uses Steam Guard.

 ### Account without Steam Guard